diemrbond/burger/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Description
   For this assignment, we created a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
 We used Node and MySQL to query and route data on the app, and Handlebars to generate our HTML.
 This was then hosted on Heroku.
+I also found an issue where people could spam the board with gibberish, so added a delete option with a confirmation dialog.

 <img src="public/assets/img/screenshot.jpg" width="600" /> <br>